lukaspfisterch/dbl-vlog/README.md

   Required boundary and policy identity footprints can be verified in deterministic fields.

 - **Normative projection**
-  Deterministic extraction of DECISION-only streams (V_norm).
+  Deterministic extraction of DECISION-only streams (V_norm), yielding the normative behavior already committed in the stream.

 ---